Long-le9281/Music-Shelf/Phase_3.md

 ---

-##  Iteration 3 — To-Do Column (Red Phase)
+##  Iteration 3

 ```
-✘ EL-15  Finding other/friends profiles is not implemented yet
+✔ EL-15  Finding other/friends profiles is not implemented yet
-✘ EL-20  Comments are not implemented yet
+✔ EL-20  Comments are not implemented yet
-✘ EL-16  Sorting profiles by genre is not implemented yet
+✔ EL-16  Sorting profiles by genre is not implemented yet
-✘ EL-5   Number/total time of song listens is not implemented yet
+✔ EL-5   Number/total time of song listens is not implemented yet
 ```

-**0 / 4 PASSED**  — Intentional TDD red phase
+**4 / 4 PASSED**

 ---